 Places were offered on a first come first serve basis to homeless male and female adults over the age of 18.

-There is no charge to use the Winter Shelter, with all costs being met by Dartford Churches and individuals eager to support the project.
+There is no charge to use the Winter Shelter, with all costs being met by a grant from Dartford Borough Council and donations from Dartford Churches, Dartford Lions and individuals eager to support the project.

 The shelter moves nightly between seven different churches in the town, but all aim to provide the same level of care and support to those sleeping rough.